-This document aims to provide guidance for determining whether an applicant for a real estate licence is a 'fit and proper' person and/or a 'proper' person, under the Real Estate Agents Act 2008 (the "Guidelines").
+These guidelines apply when determining whether an applicant for a real estate licence is a 'fit and proper' person and/or a 'proper' person, under the Act (the "Guidelines").
 The Guidelines apply to new applicants and existing licensees on renewal.

 These Guidelines are intended to increase certainty and transparency within the profession of the high standard expected.
 These guidelines also provide the public with assurance that there is a robust assessment process and that protections are in place to ensure there is a high standard in the profession.
+These guidelines bring together the factors and principles that may be drawn on when an application for a new license or renewal of a license is assessed.
+They include factors previously applied by the REA in licensing decisions.
+These guidelines do not set out an exhaustive prescriptive list of factors, as each application will be considered on a case-by-case basis.